Course-of-values recursion: Application to primitive recursive functions

 which makes it possible to distinguish the codes for the sequences $\langle 0 \rangle$ and $\langle 0,0\rangle$.

 Limitations

 Not every recursive definition can be transformed into a primitive recursive definition.
 One known example is Ackermann's function, which is of the form A(m,n) and is provably not primitive recursive.

-Indeed, every new value A(m+1, n) depends on the sequence of previously defined values A(i, j), but the i-s and j-s for which values should be included in this sequence depend themselves on previously computed values of the function; namely (i, j) = (m, A(m+1, n)).
+Indeed, every new value A(m+1, n+1) depends on the sequence of previously defined values A(i, j), but the i-s and j-s for which A(i, j) should be included in this sequence depend themselves on previously computed values of the function; namely (i, j) = (m, A(m+1, n)).
 Thus one cannot encode the previously computed sequence of values in a primitive recursive way in the manner suggested above (or at all, as it turns out this function is not primitive recursive).